Double, double, toil and trouble

 In terms of exploration and storyline progression, the tried-and-true spiel of solving puzzles, and finding notes and recordings applies.
 However, the puzzles are more diverse than in the first game, and, instead of a cassette player, Mio finds a portable spirit stone radio.
 The idea is that some ghosts’ thoughts are trapped within gems that she’ll find lying around, which, when used with the radio, play these thoughts out like recordings.
 ‘Kay.
 Gotta wonder at the practicality of lugging a goddamn radio around when trying to outrun ghosts, though.
 As if a big bulky camera wasn’t enough.

 As with the majority of action games where partners are involved, Mayu tends to be a hassle, and this is probably the most annoying aspect of the game.
 She’s a slow walker (or hobbler) and will complain if left too far behind.
 Hostile ghosts may also attack her during combat, and while this may provide Mio with a handy decoy to land a shot, Mayu’s not invincible, and if she dies, it’s Game Over.
 You can’t use items to heal her either, unlike Mio.
-Fortunately–or is it unfortunately?–this is a sporadic problem at best, because Mio spends most of the game chasing after Mayu, who quickly falls under the village’s spell and wanders off on her own; you control her for short bursts, but all she can do is walk towards a predetermined destination.
+Fortunately – or is that unfortunately? – this is a sporadic problem at best, because Mio spends most of the game chasing after Mayu, who quickly falls under the village’s spell and wanders off on her own; you control her for short bursts, but all she can do is walk towards a predetermined destination.
 On the other hand, when she does follow Mio around, she handily points out important clues by stopping and staring at them.

 The camera itself has more diverse functionalities than in the first game.
 Each photo Mio takes will still grant points, which can then be used to upgrade the camera’s basic functions, but it can also be further spruced up with attachments (including one which enables Mio to evade attacks) and extra lenses.
 These require both points and Spirit Orbs to upgrade, and serve to either cripple ghosts or deal more damage.
 The camera also has an infinite supply of the weakest available film, meaning that Mio will never be strapped for ‘ammo’.
 You still receive extra points for specific kinds of photos (close-up, well-framed, multiple ghosts), in particular the ‘fatal frame’ shot which gives the series its name.
 This can be taken at a moment when a ghost is particularly vulnerable (usually right before or right after an attack), but is only detectable via the aforementioned attachments.
 More importantly, if you hit a fatal frame, you can now combo it with a second fatal frame and possibly even a third one, if your timing is good and provided the ghost hasn’t been knocked too far back, thus racking up the damage and the points.